is my Trade Tripper column for the last Friday-Saturday issue of BusinessWorld for 2012:

 Article 16

-1. The Genera Assembly shall consider and approve the budget of the Organization.
+1. The Genera Assembly shall consider and approve the budget of the Organization.2.
+The expenses of the Organization shall be borne by the Members as apportioned by the General Assembly.

 3. The Assembly shall consider and approve any financial and budgetary arrangements with specialize agencies referred to in Article 57 and shall examine the administrative budgets of such specialized agencies with a view to making recommendations to the agencies concerned.